Lightning rod: Lightning protection system

 A lightning protection system is designed to protect a structure from damage due to lightning strikes by intercepting such strikes and safely passing their extremely high currents to ground.
 A lightning protection system includes a network of air terminals, bonding conductors, and ground electrodes designed to provide a low impedance path to ground for potential strikes.

 Lightning protection systems are used to prevent lightning strike damage to structures.
 Lightning protection systems mitigate the fire hazard which lightning strikes pose to structures.
 A lightning protection system provides a low-impedance path for the lightning current to lessen the heating effect of current flowing through flammable structural materials.
-If lightning travels through porous and water-saturated materials, these materials may literally explode if their water content is flashed to steam by heat produced from the high current.
+If lightning travels through porous and water-saturated materials, these materials may explode if their water content is flashed to steam by heat produced from the high current.
 This is why trees are often shattered by lightning strikes.

 Because of the high energy and current levels associated with lightning (currents can be in excess of 150,000 A), and the very rapid rise time of a lightning strike, no protection system can guarantee absolute safety from lightning.
 Lightning current will divide to follow every conductive path to ground, and even the divided current can cause damage.
 Secondary "side-flashes" can be enough to ignite a fire, blow apart brick, stone, or concrete, or injure occupants within a structure or building.
 However, the benefits of basic lightning protection systems have been evident for well over a century.

-Laboratory-scale measurements of the effects of [any lightning investigation research] do not scale to applications involving natural lightning.
+Laboratory-scale measurements of the effects of lightning do not scale to applications involving natural lightning.
 Field applications have mainly been derived from trial and error based on the best intended laboratory research of a highly complex and variable phenomenon.